element-hq/matrix-content-scanner-python/docs/api.md

 ## Authenticated Media

-When accessing media from a Synapse homeserver with authenticated media enabled, an additional HTTP header needs to be passed along with any request to the Matrix Content Scanner.
+When accessing media from a Synapse homeserver with authenticated media enabled, an `Authorization` HTTP header must be passed along with any request to the Matrix Content Scanner.

 This header follows the `Authentication Bearer scheme` as [outlined in the Matrix specification](https://spec.matrix.org/v1.12/client-server-api/#using-access-tokens).
 The `Authorization` header method must be used, sending the access token as a query string